getodk/docs/odk2-src/services-managing.rst

 Compatible Servers
 ~~~~~~~~~~~~~~~~~~~~~~

-The latest version of ODK Services is Version 2.0.3 (February 2018).

-To synchronize data with the latest version of ODK Service requires a :doc:`cloud-endpoints-intro`.
-ODK Aggregate v1.4.15 or Sync Endpoint 2.0.3 will work.
-It will not work with earlier versions of ODK Aggregate.
-See :doc:`sync-endpoint` or :doc:`aggregate-tables-extension` for further information on how to configure the server to accept ODK 2 synchronization requests.
+It is important to match your version of ODK Services with an approprate version of a :doc:`cloud-endpoints-intro`.
+To do this, find the release from the `Services Releases page <https://github.com/opendatakit/services/releases>`_ and match it to a release from the `Sync Endpoint Releases page <https://github.com/opendatakit/sync-endpoint/releases>`_.
+Or, if you want to use ODK Aggregate, check the release notes for the appropriate version.

 .. _services-managing-server-config: